Advertisement

 A Dialogue with the Past

 Initially, the clients considered demolishing the house.
 However, recognizing the potential to breathe new life into the space, encouraged them to explore a renovation instead.
-Looking for merits in the existing structure, he explains, “I still try to see if I can work with that in the hope you’ll end up with better architecture… [something] a bit more profound,” he explains.
+Looking for merits in the existing structure, he explains, “I still try to see if I can work with that in the hope you’ll end up with better … [something] a bit more profound,” he explains.
 “I like to see old in new.
 And it tells you this timeline, the story behind it.”

 AP House's attic